iammohith/PD-Controller-For-1D-Quadrotor/README.md

    - [OpenGL](https://www.mathworks.com/help/matlab/ref/opengl.html)
 - Coursera Course [Aerial Robotics by University of Pennsylvania](https://www.coursera.org/learn/robotics-flight)
 - Control Theory Concepts: K. Ogata, Modern Control Engineering, Prentice Hall

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## Acknowledgments

-Inspired by the course Aerial Robotics offered by the University of Pennsylvania on Coursera.